flammie/dotfiles/docs/x-autostart.md

 exec --no-startup-id ~/.config/i3.autostart.sh
 ```

-This will execute the screen locker using `xss-lock` and `i3-lock`:
+This will execute the screen locker using `xidlehook` and `xsecurelock`:

 ```
-xss-lock -l -- ~/.config/i3/i3lock.sh &
+xidlehook --not-when-fullscreen --not-when-audio \
+    --timer 60 ̈́'/usr/libexec/xsecurelock/dimmer' ''\
+    --timer 10 'xsecurelock' ''\
+    --timer 900 'systemctl suspend' '' &
 ```

 On laptops you need to "autostart" synaptics touchpad settings: